TrueSparrowSystems/UniCache/README.md

 - **namespace**: It is in-memory cache namespace.

-#### Redis Example
+#### Redis Config Strategy
-Following is an example of redis engine config strategy to be used in initializing Cache.
+Following is the redis engine config strategy to be used in initializing PLG Works Cache.
 ```js
 const configStrategy = {
   cache: {